OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/Storage-and-provisioning.md

 - **ZFS install and configure functions**
   Automate installation of ZFS, creation of zpools, and export of zvols for use as iSCSI devices.

 Additional functions can be added over time.
-These are distributed to remote nodes (e.g. TCNs and SCNs) and sourced locally so they can operate with the same provisioning logic as the HPS controller.
+These are distributed to remote nodes (e.g. TCNs and SCHs) and sourced locally so they can operate with the same provisioning logic as the HPS controller.

 ---